gfunk77/Fourth-Vue-project/README.md

 box4 - default is added as a permanent class.
 When box4 is clicked, the active class will toggle on and off.

 box5 - use a computed property to check if it is selected. boxClasses returns an array of class options

+Style Inline - reads user input and will change to whatever color user types.
+Works with all color formats.

+Toggle - will switch the visibility of all the boxes.

+Style me - takes in user input and will apply the 'active' class if 'active' is typed in